-All managers and supervisors complete mandatory training requirements including Schedule A: Roadmap to Success within 60 days of entry to position; Uniformed Services Employment and Reemployment Act (USERRA) and Veteran Employment for Hiring

-Managers within 60 days of entry to position and annually thereafter.
+All managers and supervisors are required to complete mandatory training including Schedule A: Roadmap to Success within 60 days of entry to position; Uniformed Services Employment and Reemployment Act (USERRA) and Veteran Employment for Hiring Managers within 60 days of entry to position and annually thereafter.
 Principles of Leadership training also incorporates Reasonable Accommodation Training.